oopanuga/Common-Provider/README.md

 }
 ```

-Setup providers and settings (not needed for ISimpleProvider implementation)
+Config setup for providers/settings (not required for ISimpleProvider implementation)
 ```xml
 <commonProvider>
     <!--Define your types here-->